gfurtadoalmeida/esp32-driver-nextion/README.md

 * Written in **C** using the [ESP-IDF](https://github.com/espressif/esp-idf) framework.
 * Unopinionated: you get the functions and that's it.
-* Multi-display: you can use it with as many displays you connect.
+* Multi-display: you can connect to as many displays as you want.
 * Based on Nextion [instruction set](https://nextion.tech/instruction-set/).
 * Configurable using [menuconfig](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html) _(Kconfig)_.